-One of the most difficult transitions for women is menopause and for men it’s the less well-known andropause, when their testosterone levels begin to decrease with age.
+One of the most difficult transitions for women is menopause.
+For men it’s the less well-known andropause, which is when testosterone levels begin to decrease.
 Both events represent a decline in reproductive fertility that occurs sometime in our 40s or 50s.

-This hormonal shift affects every major organ system, especially the mind.
-In the past, before the stresses of the modern world, these hormonal transitions occurred more gradually, at a later age with less strain on the body and mind.
-Today, these hormonal declines occur at a much earlier age and at a more sudden rate, making them more difficult to manage.
+These hormonal shifts affect every major organ system in our bodies, especially the mind.
+In the past, before the stresses of the modern world, these hormonal transitions occurred more gradually, at a later age, and with less strain.
+Today, these hormonal declines occur at a much earlier age and more suddenly, making them more difficult to manage.

 Characteristics of Shankhpushpi